-Lectures will start promptly each Tuesday and Thursday from 5:30 to 6:50PM via synchronus online teaching using Zoom software.
+Lectures will start promptly each Tuesday and Thursday from 5:30 to 6:50PM in the Media and Communication Building Room 281.
 This means you must be ready and prepared to begin before 5:30PM.
-Please make sure you have your computer ready to go in a safe area whith good internet connection.
-For each class you will recieve an email with the Zoom invite/lin to the lecture of that day.
 Please make sure you can take notes in your Sketchbook/Notebook as you attend the lecture.
-It will be important that you have a clean area next to your computer/laptop wher your notebook, pen and pencils will be ready for you to use.
+It will be important that you have a clean area next to your computer/laptop where your notebook, pen and pencils will be ready for you to use.
 Students will be counted absent if they are not logged into to attend the lecture.
-It is important that youre focussed druing the entierty of the whole class period.
+It is important that your focused during the entirety of the whole class period.
 The use of cell phones and other electronic devices during class is not permitted unless when addressed otherwise.